codesciousness/insurance-tech-tools/README.md

 # Insurance Tech Tools

-Insurance Tech Tools is a project for which I designed a homepage for a fictitious software company that offers technical services for insurance companies.
+Insurance Tech Tools is a project in which I designed a homepage for a fictitious software company that offers technical services for insurance companies.
+The site has responsive layout changes for all device types and is continously deployed via Netlify at [insurance-tech-tools.netlify.app](https://insurance-tech-tools.netlify.app/).

 ## Table of Contents